Dean and McWhorter Endowed Chair

 In 2011, Dr. Vini Nathan joined Auburn University as Dean and McWhorter Chair in the College of Architecture, Design and Construction (CADC).
 Prior to her current appointment at Auburn University, she served as the Dean of and Professor in the School of Architecture at Philadelphia University (now Thomas Jefferson University).
 Dr. Nathan has held teaching positions at Virginia Tech, the University of Michigan, Michigan State University, New York Institute of Technology, and Philadelphia University.
 She has taught graduate and undergraduate courses in design studio, materials and methods, and design entrepreneurship and leadership.
 Her research interests include the relationships between chaos theory, design thinking and complex decision making.
 She earned a Ph.D. in Architecture from the University of Michigan (1994), a master’s degree in Interior Design from Virginia Tech (1990), and a bachelor’s degree in Architecture from Anna University (1988).

 She is one of two individuals with no formal affiliation to Purdue (as an alum or employee) to serve on the Deans’ Executive Advisory Board for the College of Technology at Purdue University.
-Her additional board activities include Bennett University in New Delhi, India and President of the US-based Architecture+ Construction Alliance.
+Her additional board activities include serving on the Board of Trustees at Saint Leo University in Florida and as the current President of the US-based Architecture+ Construction Alliance.

 As an architect working for Walker Group/CNI in New York, Dr. Nathan collaborated with Cesar Pelli Associates on the design of the Kuala Lumpur City Center (Petronas Towers) in Malaysia (when it opened in 1996, it was tallest building in the world).